Luca-Skyline/Up-Beat/README.md

 - Go to the "Libraries"
 - Search for "The MidiBus".
 When it appears, click it and hit "Install".
 - Search for "ControlP5".
 When it appears, click it and hit "Install".
+- If on Mac, open GarageBand or another MIDI synthesizer.
+See below for more details.
 - Close install menu and run code

 ## Members - The RIBIT Team